IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Prismic Banshee has a stronger manually summoned version after Luminite Wraith is defeated you can fight for double loot, the boss in general has undergone a couple of changes

--Resprites, enjoy a far better looking Jackpot!
+-Resprites, enjoy a far better looking Jackpot with glowing coins!

 --Changed:

+-The Calamity Rune and Luminous Gel are created at the Luminous Alter now, check the wiki for all the recipe combos

 -Draken's Dialog has been moved around to help give players instructions, also a new interaction has been added after you become close friends